MihirShrivastav/Exoplanet/README.md

 The algorithm uses the imblearn library and SMOTE class.
 This package may not be pre-installed on your IDE.
 For installation guide, visit https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.over_sampling.SMOTE.html

+The time-labelled Kepler mission data can be found here - https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data